 As noted, the odds of hitting massive jackpots are long.
 Online slot players face similar odds, but there are some opportunities to win major payouts at a virtual casino as well.
 Players playing online or on social media platforms, such as at Jackpot Party, can expect some opportunities to see some major boosts to their credits if those reels line up just right.

 Do slots pay out better than live casinos when it comes to slot games?
 Probably not.
-Your chances of winning largely depend on the RTP of each game, whether in a casino or in an online setting.
+Your chances of winning largely depend on the RTP of each game, whether in a casino or an online setting.

 Players having some fun playing in a social gaming environment are usually playing simply for virtual coins and player rewards within the game.
 These types of games usually pay out more regularly than a real casino.
-The operator hopes to keep players at the games and there isn't really any money involved.
+The operator hopes to keep players at the games and there isn't any money involved.

 Frequently Asked Questions